jglovier/jglovier.github.io/_posts/2014-01-16-why-apple-is-wealthier-than-any-company-in-the-world.md

 layout: blogpost
 title: Why Apple is wealthier than any other company in the world
 subhead: "Spoiler: because they start with user experience and work backward from there"
-categories: business user-experience design internets
+categories: business user-experience design internets product
 hnlink: "https://news.ycombinator.com/item?id=7069730"
 ---